mgcooper/baseflow/README.md

   - Type `msg = Setup('install')` at the command line then press enter.
   - Check `msg` for information about the installation.
 - If running in Octave, see `.octaverc` for recommended startup options.
-- Unit tests are located in `tests/`.
-From the top-level folder, they can be run in a matlab session by typing `runtests('tests')` at the command window and pressing enter.
-For verbose output and/or to enter debug mode on errors, type `runtests('tests', 'debug', true)`.
+- Unit tests are in `tests/`.
+To run them from the top-level folder, type `runtests('tests')` at the command window and press enter.
+To debug errors, try `runtests('tests', 'debug', true)`.
-- To use the toolbox in new Matlab sessions, navigate to the toolbox directory and try `Setup('addpath')` or just `Setup` to add the toolbox to your search path, or manage the search path however you normally do.
+- In new Matlab sessions, navigate to the toolbox directory and try `Setup('addpath')` or just `Setup` to add the toolbox to your search path, or manage the search path however you normally do.

 For more options, see [Configuration](#configuration).
 For Octave compatibility, see [Octave](#octave).

 ## Get started

-Toolbox functions are located in the `+baseflow` namespace folder.
+Toolbox functions are in the `+baseflow` namespace folder.
 To see a list of toolbox functions, type `help +baseflow` at the command line then press enter.
 To see the help for a specific function, click on any of the hyperlinks, or type `help baseflow.function_name` at the command line then press enter.

-Toolbox documentation and examples are also available in the Matlab help browser.
+Toolbox documentation and examples are available in the Matlab help browser.
 To get started, in your Matlab command window:

 - Type `baseflow.help()` to open the toolbox documentation in the help browser.
 - Type `baseflow.help('function_name')` to open documentation for a specific function.
 - Type `doc baseflow` or try `doc +baseflow` to see the package contents in the help browser.
 - If the documentation does not open in the help browser, try `doc` without any arguments, then scroll down to "Supplemental Software" and click on "Baseflow Recession Analysis Toolbox".
 You can also try `docsearch baseflow`.

-In addition to the toolbox documentation and examples provided in the Matlab help browser, there are several notebooks in `demos/`.
+Demo notebooks are in `demos/`.
 The notebook `baseflow_demo_kuparuk.mlx` replicates the analysis in the paper [Detecting Permafrost Active Layer Thickness Change From Nonlinear Baseflow Recession](https://doi.org/10.1029/2022WR033154).
-Several other notebooks in the `demos` folder demonstrate how to use the toolbox functions, each of which are also available as html files in the `docs` folder, and are viewable in the Matlab help browser.
+Each demo is available as an html file in `toolbox/docs`, double click to view them in the Matlab help browser, or use `baseflow.help(<docname>)`.
 All demos are available as live `.mlx` files compatible with Matlab, and as `.m` files compatible with both Matlab and Octave in the `demos/mfiles` folder.

 ## Contribute